-When we talk about user experience (UX), we are referring to the totality of visitors’ experience with your site—more than just how it looks, UX includes how easy your site is to use, how fast it is, and how little friction there is when visitors try to complete whatever action it is they’re there to complete.
+When we talk about user experience (UX), we're referring to the totality of visitors’ experience with your site—more than just how it looks, UX includes how easy your site is to use, how fast it is and how little friction there is when visitors try to complete whatever action it is they’re there to complete.

 As it applies to funnel optimization, the importance of UX cannot be overstated.
 By carefully crafting your user experience, you can ensure the user stays on task and keeps moving through the funnel, having been given just enough information and options at each step.

 In your funnel optimization efforts, you’ll be focusing primarily on two aspects of UX:

 Projects usually begin with design briefs, branding standards, high-level project goals, as well as feature and functionality requirements.
 While certainly important, these documents amount to little more than the technical specifications, leaving exactly how the website will fulfill the multiple user objectives (UX) wide open.